 note["Pods keep running - they don't need the API"]

 etcd is the brain of Kubernetes.
-All cluster state lives here.
-This is the scariest failure.
+Every bit of cluster state lives here.
+This is the failure that actually scares me, and the one I back up religiously.

 Immediate impact: